jnduli/blog_jnduli.co.ke/content/drafts/ssh_and_server.rst

 Frozen ssh session
 ==================

-Sometimes after connecting to the server, the internet connection is lost or your computer sleeps.
+Sometimes after connecting to the server, you might lose your internet connection or hibernate/sleep you computer.
 The ssh prompt after this will be frozen, with no commands running.
 To fix this, you have to leave the prompt and log in again to the server.
 To do this, press the following keys in order from the prompt:

 .. code-block:: bash